cainan-c/TaikoPythonTools/TaikoSongConversionTool/README.md

 ### Known Issues
 Due to how texture conversion is handled, not many songs can be added to the Taiko Wii U games, due to it's texture limit.
 Assuming no official DLC is installed, roughly 90 songs can be added as custom DLC before the game begins to break graphically.
+This tool currently only works on Windows, due to it's reliance on .exe files.

 ### Additional Features
 Multi-Language Support.
 (Can be set in config.json, supports en(English) and jp(Japanese)).